Disabilities

 - Have a battery-powered radio so you can listen to a local radio station for the latest emergency information.

-Persons with little or no use of their legs or arms, who generally use wheelchairs, scooters, walkers, canes or other devices as aids to movement.
+Mobility Disabilities – individuals who generally use wheelchairs, scooters, walkers, canes or other devices to assist in mobility

-- Accommodation for persons with mobility disabilities are available in all General Population Shelters.
+- Accommodation for persons with mobility disabilities are available in all General Population Shelters, including transfer assistance.

 - Consider purchasing a small bag to hold essentials that you can attach to your wheelchair or walker.